Quackarooni/Better-Add-Menu/README.md

 Since this addon flattened all the nested menus, this makes it so the search results are different as they only list the main category they belong to, and not any of the subcategories.

 This isn't significantly impactful to the search functionality, and some might even see this as a feature, as there's less clutter in the search results.
 Regardless, it's simply worth pointing out there is technically a difference in behavior in this regard.

+---

+## Changelog

+## v1.1.0

+- Added icons for submenu headers. *(Can be disabled via preferences)*

+- Add user preference for controlling how asset nodegroups are displayed.